-In The Beginning
+From The Beginning

+The worst day in history was the day we stopped believing God is generous.
 You remember the scene in the Garden of Eden.
-The lie Satan spun like a trap was, “God is holding out on you.
+Satan spun a lie that God is holding out on you.
 You can’t trust him.
-If God really loved you than you could have everything you wanted.”
-The devil took Adam and Eve’s eyes off of everything that God had so generously given them and got them to focus on the one tree God said not to eat from.
+If God really loved you than you could have everything you wanted.
+The devil took Adam and Eve’s eyes off God's generosity and got them to focus on the one tree God said not to eat from.